-Some injured workers are fortunate enough to fully recover after a workplace injury.
-Once the injury or accidents received adequate treatment and the worker is healed, they can go back to work and resume activities as if nothing happened.
+Some injured workers are fortunate enough to recover after a workplace injury fully.
+Once the injury or accident receives adequate treatment and the worker is healed, they can return to work and resume activities as if nothing happened.

 This is the best-case scenario, but some injured workers in Missouri may not be so fortunate.
 For some, a workplace injury can leave a lasting mark on their lives and completely change them forever.